Last updated on March 27, 2025

 Demon of Wailing Agonies | Illustration by Dave Kendall

-There are 11 creatures in the game with lieutenant.
+There are 13 creatures in the game with lieutenant.
 They’re all mono-colored, and none of them are legendary.
-You can’t give your lieutenant a field promotion and run it as your commander.
+Two are lieutenants in name, but not in ability, Sling-Gang Lieutenant and Lieutenant Kirtar.
+You can’t give your lieutenant a Battlefield Promotion and run it as your commander.

 The History of Lieutenant in MTG?

 The first cycle of lieutenants was introduced in Commander 2014: Angelic Field Marshall, Demon of Wailing Agonies, Stormsurge Kraken, Thunderfoot Baloth, and Tyrant's Familiar.
-These first lieutenants (pun not intended) gain +2/+2 when you control your commander, along with granting another benefit.
+These first lieutenants (pun not intended) gain +2/+2 when you control your commander, and grant another benefit.

 Demon of Wailing Agonies gets a passive buff while your commander is on board.
 Its flying should help you sneak through some combat damage, which acts as removal in the form of forced sacrifices.